bstick12/pack-concourse-resource/README.md

 # Pack CLI Concourse Resource

+You should probably look at using the [`lifecycle-build` task](https://github.com/bstick12/lifecycle-build-task) instead of this resource.

+---

 A proof of concept concourse resource that builds OCI images using the [pack-cli](https://github.com/buildpack/pack)

 Uses Docker in Docker so must be run a privileged.